rodrigorenteriatx/terraform-nginx/README.md

 - After deployment, test the Nginx installation by accessing the public IP addresses of the instances in a web browser.

 ---

-Feel free to customize the "Getting Started" section once you've completed it.
-This README provides a comprehensive overview of the project's features and functionality.